Skip to main content Skip to navigation

 Introduction to the University Complaints and Feedback Procedure

 The University is committed to providing its staff with high quality services which will be managed efficiently and which will be publicised with clarity and precision.
-We strive to deal with all staff in a manner which is fair, efficient and courteous, and within the letter and spirit of the University’s Dignity at Warwick policy.
+We strive to deal with all staff in a manner which is fair, efficient and courteous, and within the letter and spirit of the University’s Dignity Principles policy.

 Please be aware that this procedure outlines the correct process for providing feedback or for making a complaint about a particular service you have received from the University.
-While we welcome the contribution of staff to wider ideas for improving institutional policies and practices, if you do wish to submit such an idea you are asked to use the appropriate consultative processes for doing so.
+While we welcome the contribution of staff to wider ideas for improving institutional policies and practices, if you wish to submit such an idea you are asked to use the appropriate consultative processes for doing so.

 1. How to give feedback or make a complaint